-The ionopause can also be identified through MARSIS in situ density measurements \cite{duru_steep_2009}.
-When MARSIS sounds the ionosphere, intense electrostatic electron plasma oscillations can be excited at the local electron plasma frequency surrounding the spacecraft \cite{gurnett_overview_2008}.
-When these oscillations are picked up by MARSIS, the received waveforms are often severely clipped, resulting in closely spaced vertical harmonic lines in the low frequency region of the ionogram as shown in Figure~\ref{fig:ionogram}b.
-The local electron density can then be calculated from the harmonic spacing $\Delta f$ (in the units of Hz) using $n_\textup{ {e}}=(\Delta f/8980)^2\textup{ cm}^{-3}$.
-As MEX enters or exits the topside ionosphere, one can identify the ionopause by looking for the signature of steep density gradient in the local electron density profile.
+Besides the remote sounding technique, the ionopause can also be detected through MARSIS in situ density measurements \cite{duru_steep_2009}.
+In the process of remote sounding, intense electrostatic electron plasma oscillations can be excited at the local electron plasma frequency surrounding the spacecraft \cite{gurnett_overview_2008}.
+Later when these oscillations are picked up by MARSIS, the received waveforms are often severely clipped, resulting in closely spaced vertical harmonic lines in the low frequency region of the ionogram (Figure~\ref{fig:ionogram}c).
+These harmonics allow us to determine the local electron density

+where $\Delta f$ is the harmonic spacing in the units of Hz.
+As MEX enters or exits the topside ionosphere, one can identify the ionopause by looking for the signature of a steep density gradient in the local electron density profile.